Deep Dive Into Ecommerce Accounting (2022 US Guide)

 - Keep old tax returns.

-If you want to master ecommerce accounting You should track your ecommerce expenses, including business accounts and merchant accounts.
-If you use ecommerce software to process transactions, it may include a section for tracking expenses.
+To master eCommerce accounting, You should track your expenses, including business and merchant accounts.
+If you use software to process transactions, it may include a section for tracking expenses.

-You can also track personal expenses that are related to your ecommerce business, such as the purchase of a computer.
+You can also track personal expenses related to your business, such as purchasing a computer.

-The following financial items must be tracked in-depth ecommerce accounting:
+The following financial items must be tracked in in-depth accounting:

 - Proof of payments.